WPin’s Review Of The WP Raffle Plugin.

 Installing WP Raffle

-Installing WP Raffle plugin is the same process as you would very every other plugin simply add a new plugin and upload the .ZIP file.
+Installing WP Raffle plugin is the same process as you would very every other plugin simply add a new plugin and upload them.ZIP file.
 Nice and simple.
 Upon installing the WP Raffle plugin you will have a new menu element called Raffles.

-There’s integration with the email giants that are MailChimp, Campaign Monitor and Aweber.
-These options will of course require an API which you will be able find from your control panel for the aforementioned.
+There’s integration with the email giants that are MailChimp, Campaign Monitor, and Aweber.
+These options will, of course, require an API which you will be able to find from your control panel for the aforementioned.

 Creating A Facebook App For WP Raffle